huntermatuse/huntermatuse/README.md

+- 👋 Hi, I’m @huntermatuse
 - 🧠 always be knolling
-- 👋 Hi, I’m @huntermatuse.
 - 👾 I am graduated from UNC Wilmington with a B.S. of Business Adminstration with a focus on Information Systems and a Minor in Cyber Security.
 - 👀 I work in Operational Technology environments with Global Process Automation.
 - 🌱 I have experience with Python, C#, C, and R. Most of my projects use Python.